The Cost of a Free Lunch: Evidence from U.S. Derivatives Markets: Path-Risk Term and Regression Specification

-This section presents the empirical specification for the carry gap.
-The key design choice is to introduce the GBM term not as an auxiliary control but as a path-risk term that captures the central structure of the carry gap.
-Parity is a terminal-payoff identity, yet the trading strategy that enforces it must be maintained along the pre-maturity price path, exposing the trader to daily settlement, variation margin, interim losses, and finite capital constraints.
-Parity enforcement is therefore better understood as a path-dependent implementation problem than as a static no-arbitrage relation.
+This section introduces the empirical specification for the carry gap.
+The key regressor is a GBM-based path-risk term that captures the pre-maturity implementation burden of parity enforcement rather than the terminal payoff itself.
+Put--call parity is exact at maturity, but the enforcing strategy must survive daily settlement, variation margin, interim losses, and finite-capital constraints.
+The enforcement problem is therefore path-dependent even when the terminal payoff is deterministic.

-This perspective is essential for reconciling two facts simultaneously: quoted parity residuals are very small, yet a systematic wedge can persist in carry space.
-Even if visible price-space residuals are compressed by arbitrage, the path risk embedded in the implementation process need not vanish automatically.
-To my knowledge, no prior study has derived the path risk of parity enforcement in an explicit functional form and placed it at the center of a carry-gap regression.
+This distinction reconciles two facts: quoted parity residuals are tightly compressed in price space, yet a systematic wedge persists in carry space.
+If arbitrage compresses visible residuals while leaving implementation risk in the enforcement process, the remaining wedge should be related to variables governing pathwise funding and capital support.
+To my knowledge, prior work has not placed an explicit functional form for parity-enforcement path risk at the center of a carry-gap regression.